ktomk/pipelines/README.md

 - Validation command for bitbucket-pipelines.yml files (so far `--show` gives error on parts it runs over and non zero exit code)
-- Verify steps if a single command to see if it matches an executable script file or not in the project.
+- Verify steps of a single command to see if it matches an executable script file or not in the project.
 - Write exit status section about used exit codes